kipkoechke/alx-higher_level_programming/0x03-python-data_structures/README.md

 - [x] What is tuple packing
 - [x] What is sequence unpacking
 - [x] What is the del statement and how to use it

+## Script Requirements

+- Allowed editors: vi, vim, emacs
+- All your files will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.8.5)
+- All your files should end with a new line
+- The first line of all your files should be exactly #!/usr/bin/python3
+- Your code should use the pycodestyle (version 2.8.\*)
+- All your files must be executable